-While brand development does not have to be an expensive endeavor, there are perils in choosing to simply secure bargain basement deals, rather than seeking quality work from a reputable brand developer.
-It can lead to substantial expenditures as disputes with brand developers arise that jeopardise the foundation of a business or, even worse, prove to be fatal to their marks and brands, and leave the business inoperable.
+While brand development does not have to be an expensive endeavor for business owners, there are certainly perils in cutting corners.
+If a business owner chooses to simply secure bargain basement deals, rather than seeking quality work from a reputable brand developer, it can quickly lead to a race to the bottom.
+The result can leave the business owners with, at best, significant issues that will accrue substantial expenditures as disputes with brand developers arise that jeopardize the foundation of their businesses; and which, at worst, may prove to be fatal to their marks and brands, and leave their businesses inoperable.

-A common practice is for brand owners to put branding concepts up "for bid", leaving graphic designers to compete for a brand owners' work.
-Business owners would be wise to keep their long-term objectives in mind, including the age-old adage of "you get what you pay for".
+A common practice is for brand owners to put branding concepts up "for bid," leaving graphic designers to compete for a brand owners' work.
+This may initially work out for the brand owner's short-term objectives in securing inexpensive brand and marketing content from a brand developer.
+However, business owners would be wise to keep their long-term business objectives in mind, including the age-old adage of "you get what you pay for."
 The "deal" that a business owner gets today is likely to have a significant business impact on the ownership and use of the intellectual property that is the foundation of their businesses for the days and years that follow.
+For example, a business owner could find that it is infringing the intellectual property of another business owner, if it receives branding and marketing work that a brand developer created for a third-party business owner.
+The work may be identical to, or even confusingly similar to other branding and marketing work created for, or purchased at auction, by third-party business owners.
+This is a recipe for disaster.

-Takeaway: Brand development ought to be a deliberative process, but all too often it is a rushed afterthought.
-Verifying the availability and registrability (clearance) of intellectual property is an important and essential step in brand development, as is evaluating the various elements of a brand (eg, uniqueness, stylisation, logo) that can help ensure its strength to serve as the foundation for the business upon which it is built.
+Takeaway.
+Brand development ought to be a deliberative process, but all too often it is a rushed afterthought.
+Verifying the availability and registrability (clearance) of intellectual property is an important and essential step in brand development, as is evaluating the various elements of a brand (e.g. uniqueness, stylization, logo) that can help ensure its strength to serve as the foundation for the business upon which it is built.